Frequently Asked Questions

 9. Are there any department special rules and policies that students must adhere to?

 Yes!
-Incoming Freshmen have a plethora of opportunities for scholarships, not only through the theatre department but the school in generally.
+Incoming freshman have a plethora of opportunities for scholarships, not only through the theatre department but the school in general.
 98% of the students that attend Westminster are on some form of scholarship.
-Theatre scholarships involve an audition and/or interview, generally in February or March before a student enters Westminster.
+Theatre scholarships involve an audition and/or interview, generally in Febuary or March before a student enters Westminster.

 Yes!
 Our students form their own theatre groups.
-We have a Westminster Theatre Society that is completely student run and a Dead Playwrights Society, where students gather to read and discuss plays.
+We have a Westminster Theatre Society that is completely student run, a Dead Playwrights Society where students gather to read and discuss plays, and a Leading Ladies Company where students put on socially conscious plays throughout the year, and the proceeds are donated to a cause in need.

-13. Does the department have any partnerships with outside organizations (i.e. Community theatres, troupes, etc)?
+12. Does the department have any partnerships with outside organizations (I.E. community theatres, troups, etc)?

-We recently became the new host school for the Salt Lake Classical Greek Theatre Festival.
-The festival has been around for 41 years and is a staple in the community.
-This is a professional operation that provide paid opportunities for our students.
+Westminster is the host school for the Classical Greek Theatre Festival of Utah The festival has been around for 44 years and is a staple in the community.
+This is a professional operation that provides paid opportunities for our students.
+Additionally, faculty member Jared Larkin is also the owner and creator of Pinnacle Acting Company, a Semi-professional theatre company.
+Many students have had the opportunity to be involved in Pinnacle productions.